Azure/kaito/README.md

 ## FAQ

+### How to upgrade the existing deployment to use the latest model configuration?

+When using hosted public models, a user can delete the existing inference workload (`Deployment` of `StatefulSet`) manually, and the workspace controller will create a new one with the latest preset configuration (e.g., the image version) defined in the current release.
+For private models, it is recommended to create a new workspace with a new image version in the Spec.

 ### How to update model/inference parameters to override the Kaito Preset Configuration?

 To update model or inference parameters for a deployed service, perform a `kubectl edit` on the workload type, which could be either a `StatefulSet` or `Deployment`.